ChillOutFlim/Flimbot/README.md

 roulette: A simple game of Russian roulette, 1 bullet in the chamber.
 An optimist and pessimist once played this, the optimist naturally thinking his odds (5/6) were pretty good.
 He immediately drew the short straw and was killed.
 The pessimist knew there was a 1/6 chance he was dying, so he left.
 Don't be an optimist in life or death situations folks.
 (Ex: .roulette)

 In conclusion, its basically just a useless bot that runs silly commands for the fun of it.
 Enjoy it, and like I said report any bugs to me, you'd really be doing me a favor.
+The code will be kept private unless a personal request for it comes to me from a trusted associate.
 Thanks for reading!

 ![1492178054_1382588334777](https://user-images.githubusercontent.com/72233142/99925395-9f8e7f80-2d03-11eb-9abf-4fab6599ce79.gif)